amitambitions/Udacity/README.md

 Lesson 2 - Working with multiple stocks

+Lesson outline
+Here's an overview of what you'll learn to do in this lesson.
+Documentation links are for reference.

+Read in multiple stocks:
+  - Create an empty pandas.DataFrame with dates as index: pandas.date_range
+  - Drop missing date rows: pandas.DataFrame.dropna
+  - Incrementally join data for each stock: pandas.DataFrame.join

+Manipulate stock data:
+  - Index and select data by row (dates) and column (symbols)
+  - Plot multiple stocks at once (still using pandas.DataFrame.plot)
+  - Carry out arithmetic operations across stocks

 Lesson summary

 To read multiple stocks into a single dataframe, you need to:
 - Specify a set of dates using pandas.date_range
 - Create an empty dataframe with dates as index
   - This helps align stock data and orders it by trading date
 - Read in a reference stock (here SPY) and drop non-trading days using pandas.DataFrame.dropna
 - Incrementally join dataframes using pandas.DataFrame.join

 - Once you have multiple stocks, you can:
   - Select a subset of stocks by ticker symbols
   - Slice by row (dates) and column (symbols)
   - Plot multiple stocks at once (still using pandas.DataFrame.plot)
   - Carry out arithmetic operations across stocks, e.g. normalize by the first day's price